Submitted by / EUSDR Priority Area(s): PA 4 Water Quality

 EUSDR PA 4 has been very active in the field of emerging substances as they represent a significant risk to the water environment.
 Although in accordance with Watch List of Directive 2000/60/EC (Water Framework Directive – WFD; Annex X – the substances are specified in detail in Directive 2013/39/EU), there is an obligation to monitor hazardous and emerging substances in surface water, and for groundwater it is not compulsory.
 Since this list is continually enlarging, currently there is not enough relevant data available on their occurrence as well as on their impacts on ecosystems and humans.

 Moreover, PA 4 in 2019 prepared a study on the pharmaceutics occurrence in surface water and groundwater, which had positive impact on policymaking and development.
 As continuation to this topic, PA 4 plans to organise a conference on pharmaceutics occurrence in water, when the respected legislation will be valid.
 Moreover, PA 4 also contributed to supporting the bo-DEREC-CE international project.
 The established cooperation with the EU Baltic Strategy in hazardous substance issues is promising to solve the challenges jointly.
-Future activities are also planned in this flagship process like the upcoming conference on pharmaceuticals or a follow-up of the Tid(y)Up project, (micro)plastics’ impacts on ecosystems should also be studied further.
+Future activities are also planned in this flagship process like the upcoming conference on pharmaceuticals or a follow-up of the Tid(y)Up project (Aquaplastic submitted to the DRP call), (micro)plastics’ impacts on ecosystems should also be studied further.

 As defined in the EUSDR Action Plan, PA 4 Action 1 objectives: